enthought/mayavi/docs/source/mayavi/auto/examples.rst

     or the Mayavi Envisage application and do off screen rendering.

 * :ref:`example_surf_regular_mlab`
-    Shows how to view data created by `enthought.tvtk.tools.mlab` with mayavi2.
+    Shows how to view data created by `tvtk.tools.mlab` with mayavi2.

 * :ref:`example_glyph`